KickMint

 All users

 • Delete the app to delete the data.
-Because almost all data is on your device, uninstalling KickMint deletes it.
+Because all data is on your device, uninstalling KickMint deletes it. iCloud Backup snapshots are then aged out by Apple per your iCloud Backup settings.

 • Export.
-Settings > Data > Export creates a JSON file you can save anywhere.
-Sync is not required to export.
+Me tab > Privacy & Data > Export my data creates a JSON file you can save anywhere.

 EU/EEA, UK, and other GDPR-style users